 Price Range: €

 Don’t let yourself be fooled by the simple appearance of this place.
 It might not look hip or stylish but the food that Yarok offers is nothing less than sensationally delicious.
 Yarok means “green” in Hebrew and hence is supposed to symbolize solidarity among the peoples.
-This down-to-earth, next door restaurant is a simple place with friendly staff, traditional food, and great service.
-This oasis of Syrian hospitality will send your taste buds on a journey with the aroma of their falafel, hummus and shawarma.
-Traditional dishes like fattoush, kebab and the obligatory oriental peppermint tea will make you miss nothing.
+This down-to-earth, next-door restaurant is a simple place with friendly staff, traditional food, and great service.
+This oasis of Syrian hospitality will send your taste buds on a journey with the aroma of their falafel, hummus, and shawarma.
+Traditional dishes like fattoush, kebab, and the obligatory oriental peppermint tea will make you miss nothing.
 If you are not familiar with Arabic cuisine or simply can’t decide just order one of their mixed plates.
 Yarok is quite popular among Vegetarians, too.
 To make your lunch or dinner perfect, take baklava for dessert.
-They also offer a daily changing speciality.
+They also offer a daily changing specialty.
 As Syrians can generally be considered to be kid-friendly, there will be no problem taking your little ones with you for a family lunch.
 They don’t accept cards, so cash only.
 Also, they don’t take reservations, so simply walk in.

 Address: Torstraße 195, 10115 Berlin and Wilhelmstraße 41a, 10963 Berlin